Country-by-Country Reporting: Reception and shortcomings

 Country-by-Country Reporting is expected to challenge the administrative capacity of the finance departments of companies subjected to the disclosure requirements.

-According to commentators, the OECD Country-by-Country Reporting fails to effectively address tax avoidance, especially as the OECD rules do not require the reports to be made public.
-The responsibility remains with individual countries to go further and require disclosure of information on obscure tax structures of MNEs.
+According to commentators, Country-by-Country Reporting fails to effectively address tax avoidance, especially as the OECD rules do not require the reports to be made public.
+The responsibility remains with individual countries to require the public disclosure of information regarding the subject MNEs' tax structuring.

-Commentators have also pointed to shortcomings of the EU legislation.
-The scope of reporting on national profits has been reduced from the initial proposal to only include European countries and certain jurisdictions considered as tax havens, the list of which seems incomplete, as for example Bermuda is excluded.
+Commentators have also pointed to shortcomings in the EU legislation.
+The scope of public reporting on national profits was reduced from the initial proposal to only include European countries and certain jurisdictions considered as tax havens, the list of which seems incomplete, as for example Bermuda is excluded.
 Oxfam expressed concerns in respect of the companies to which the disclosure requirements apply, as only the largest MNEs would fall under the public Country-by-Country Reporting rules.

-The banking sector has been subject to public since 2014.
-However, observers reported that the added transparency did not lead financial institutions to curb their tax planning practices.